 Like yoga, archery was used in the ancient lands of the far east for gathering thoughts and calming a cluttered brain.
 Ronin (samurai) were strict adherents to the world of archery, both for combat purposes and for finding focus in daily life.
 They learned that merely the act of aiming and shooting could soothe jangled nerves, relieve stress, and direct their thoughts into a laser beam.
 To do it right required a lifetime to master, even if the simplicity of the act itself was almost childlike.

 An excellent way to both relax and find a mental center free from your over-stressed mind, modern humans can get just as much out of archery meditation – called kyudo – as their ancestors.
 For a complete breakdown of how it works, the book “Zen in the Art of Archery” is a fantastic book that covers the method of using archery as a meditative practice.

-In short, between a way to salve stress from your brain and exercise your body, there’s few people for whom archery is a bad idea.
+In short, between a way to salve stress from your brain and exercise your body, there are few people for whom archery is a bad idea.
 But you need the right gear to get it done properly.
-Here’s the bows to consider, whether you plan to hunt, to workout, or to quell the storm inside you.
+Here are the bows to consider, whether you plan to hunt, to workout, or to quell the storm inside you.